mrismanaziz/Reforestation/README.md

-## Why didn’t the skeleton cross the road?
-Because he had no guts.
+## What did the traffic light say to the car as it passed?
+"Don't look I'm changing!"